genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/05_training-content-day5.md

 ```

 :::note
-When deploying files manually like this, remember to push the change to version control as well otherwise the next deployment will override the changes.
+When deploying files manually like this, remember to push the change to version control as well, otherwise the next deployment will override the changes.
 Ideally, you'd change the file first in your IDE and then copy it to the server and run the commands.
 :::

 An exhaustive list of commands can be found [here](/managing-applications/operate/on-the-host/helpful-commands/).